LER0ever/Presentations/irp/irp.rst

 .. note::

     Testing the presenter's console.
 Nobody should see this.
+Trigger: [first of all]

 ----